gazpitchy92/ip-blocklist/readme.md

 A bash script for automating the blocklists into IPtables, using ipset, is available here [here](https://github.com/gazpitchy92/ip-blocklist/blob/main/iptables/sh).

-This script downloads the current list and range from this repo, adds them into ipset groups of 20000, and adds them as DROP rules for iptables.
+This script downloads the current list and range from this repo, splits them into ipset groups of 20000, and adds them as DROP rules for iptables.

 ### Dependencies